mdalmamunDev/AM-Play/README.md

-Here’s a revised version of the README.md for your project:

-markdown
-Copy code
 # AM-Play

 AM-Play is a simple Android music player application designed to play music from your local device storage.
 The app features a clean, user-friendly interface and supports basic functionalities like creating playlists and managing music tracks.